JujuAdams/Vinyl/docs/5.0/Assets.md

 &nbsp;

 An asset is any [sound asset](https://manual.yoyogames.com/The_Asset_Editors/Sounds.htm) added to the GameMaker IDE.
-You should aim to further define properties for these assets to [Vinyl's internal configuration file](Config-File) in order to take advantage of Vinyl's features.
-Vinyl allows you to control the gain and pitch for assets, as well as assigning assets to labels for bulk control.
+You can further define properties for these assets to [the configuration file](Config-File) in order to take advantage of Vinyl's features.

 &nbsp;